pfoo/acme-tiny-wrapper/README.md

 Running it as root will prevent acme-tiny from reading your private keys In both case, acme-tiny.py will be run as unprivileged user

+By default, the script is running as unprivileged user.
+If you wish to run this script as root, you need to uncomment and set acme_user variable in config.cf to the user that should run acme-tiny.py (acme in this README).
+Please, do not switch from root-mode to user-mode or vice versa if you have already run this script once (this will lead to inconsistent files and directories permissions and is unsupported for now).

 #### Run the script as user
 Make sure the variable acme_user in config.cf is commented (it should be by default).
 ```